modernsoftware/learn-csharp/design-patterns/solid.md

 }
 ```

-In the code above, the child class, 'TemporaryEmployee', breaks the inherited parent interface, 'IEmployeePay', since a temporary employee does not get a pension.
+In the code above, the child class, 'TemporaryEmployee', breaks the inherited parent interface, 'IEmployeePay', since it does not implement the CalculatePensionContribution() method.
+This is because a temporary employee does not get a pension.

 This violates the Liskov substitution principle.

 # I - Interface segregation principle